rxseven/docker-playground/README.md

 inet 192.168.1.10 netmask 0xffffff00 broadcast 192.168.1.255
 ```

-The value of `inet` is what we need.
+The value of `inet` is what you need.

 **4.** On a mobile device or any other computer, open `https://192.168.0.10` in the browser.

-> Note: this will only be available as long as you have the app running on the host.
+> Note: this connection will only be available as long as you have the app running in a container on the host.

 ### Running the Production Build Locally

-**1.** Run the following command to create an optimized production build and start a web server serving the app inside a container:
+**1.** Run the following command to create an optimized production build and start the web server serving the app inside a container:

 ```sh
 make preview